 The training took place in a primary school in Bartella that was taken over by ISIL when they seized the area in 2014.
-While Bartella is now quiet, the signs of ISIL’s grip on the city and the subsequent clashes are everywhere, the buildings pock-marked, burned, and looted, the streets still strewn with concrete rubble.
-ISIL’s black-and-white logo that once covered the fence outside the former school has since been defiantly covered with red spray paint.
-The upstairs windows are shattered and the walls pockmarked with the scars of small arms fire.
+Though Bartella is now quiet, the signs of ISIL’s grip on the city and the subsequent clashes are everywhere—the buildings pock-marked, burned and looted, the streets still strewn with concrete rubble.
+The black-and-white ISIL logo that covered the fence outside the former school has since been defiantly covered with red spray paint.
+The upstairs windows are shattered and the walls pockmarked with the scars of small-arms fire.

-The 120 first responders are mostly young people, ages 20 to 25, whose university education were halted under ISIL rule and were a part of a volunteer network in Mosul.
-For many of the volunteers, it was their first time back in a classroom since ISIL took hold of the city more than two years ago.
+The 120 first responders are mostly young people, ages 20 to 25, whose university education was halted under ISIL rule and who were a part of a volunteer network in Mosul.
+For many of the volunteers, it was their first time back in a classroom since ISIL took hold of the city.
 For all of them, it was a chance to develop skills that could make the difference between life and death for people living in a city where war and terrorism are tragically an everyday reality.

 Douma, 24, is among them.
 “I heard about the opportunity through a local organization I was already volunteering with,” she said.
 “It seemed like an opportunity to learn and help people in Mosul.”

-After a week of first aid training, 20 of the volunteers were selected to be team leaders, who then attended another five days of more advanced trauma care courses.
-They learned how to handle heavy bleeding from shrapnel and puncture wounds, what to do when a person has stopped breathing.
+After a week of first-aid training, 20 of the volunteers were selected to be team leaders who then attended another five days of more-advanced trauma care courses.
+They learned how to handle heavy bleeding from shrapnel and puncture wounds, and what to do when a person has stopped breathing.
 They then practiced these skills together on dummies, while instructors looked on.